Brokers With Segregated Accounts

 However, as demonstrated by the collapse of FTX, this does not apply to crypto exchanges – very few of which are regulated regardless.

-Other common forex broker regulators include the Belize-based International Financial Services Commission (IFSC) and the Vanuatu Financial Services Commission (VFSC).
+Other forex broker regulators include the Belize-based International Financial Services Commission (IFSC) and the Vanuatu Financial Services Commission (VFSC).

 How To Approach Non-Segregated Account Brokers